dxnter/dotfiles/README.md

 Fully automated macOS software installation/configuration, modified system preferences, and extra necessities.

 ⚠️ **Warning:** The software I use and configuration defined are catered to my individual use.
-I strongly recommend forking this repository, reviewing the [setup script](https://github.com/dxnter/dotfiles/blob/main/system/setup.sh), and making changes to any other files before running the script.
+I strongly recommend forking this repository, reviewing the [setup script](https://github.com/dxnter/dotfiles/blob/main/system/setup.sh), and making modifications to the [software installed](#custom-software) before running the script.

 <details open="open">
   <summary>Table of Contents</summary>